 Most of the men who joined the conquistadors' expeditions were soldiers and noblemen who had ambitions of wealth and power.
 Most of them had to not only pay a fee to the conquistador to help him cover his costs, but they also had to pay for their own armor, weapons, and food, and whatever else they needed.

 With so much of each conquistador's fortune and future at stake, it did not take long for bitter rivalries to erupt in the New World.
 Each representative of the Spanish crown sought to enlarge his own territory and income at the expense of the others, using whatever legal, political, economic, or even military means that were at his disposal.
 Christopher Columbus spent the last years of his life fighting to retain control over the territories he discovered.
 His son, Diego Colón, spent most of his adult life defending these claims and defending his title as Viceroy of the West Indies.
-Colón's biggest problem - beside enemies in the royal court at Madrid - was Diego Velázquez, who was seeking to establish his own power base out of Cuba.
+Colón's biggest problem - beside enemies in the royal court at Toledo - was Diego Velázquez, who was seeking to establish his own power base out of Cuba.

 By 1516, both Ferdinand and Isabella had died.
 Their grandson, Charles, succeeded to the throne of Spain.
 King Charles I enthusiastically pursued and expanded his predecessors' program of exploring, colonizing, and conquering the New World.